scarletquasar/Stalk/README.md

 ## Usage

 - Will inject a `*.js` file into all `text/html` requests
-- Probably not work in Mozilla Firefox 😞
+- Probably not work with Mozilla Firefox 😞

 ## License